 It may also be critical that television news talent deliver the news in ways that show they care — not just about the news, but about the people and the communities they serve.
 Solomon and Flores point out that trust is a matter of relationship, and that caring about the relationship is critical to any hope of earning trust:

 This is mirrored in our own research concerning television news anchors.
-In March 2020, we asked local news viewers to describe a news anchor they would love watching and want to watch on a regular basis.
-The attribute they cited more than any other was “community.”
+When we ask local news viewers to describe a news anchor they would love watching and want to watch on a regular basis, one of the words now consistently near the top of their list is “community.”
 A closer look shows that they want talent who are passionate about the community and the people who live there.

-We are living in a desperate and divided time, but there may be some glimmer of hope here — and a possibility that local newcasters are in a position to help us all see it.
-Gallup also reported the numbers of people following news about local issues affecting their communities “very closely” is growing.
+We are living in a deeply divided time, but there may be some glimmer of hope here — and a possibility that local newscasters are in a position to help us all see it.
+When we analyze what people associate with the attributes of honesty and trustworthiness, we find them talking about things like not being afraid to ask difficult questions or follow the conversation wherever it leads.
+Gallup has reported the numbers of people following news about local issues affecting their communities “very closely” is growing.
 In other words, more of us are paying close attention to what you’re doing and how you’re doing it.
 If you can do it a way that reassures us it’s fair, and with a conviction and passion that convinces us you care, you may be in a position to help us all see that there are things to unite us that really are bigger than the ones that divide us.

-The best place to start may be a conversation about why we should trust you that’s even more relentless and passionate than the conversation others have been leading about why we shouldn’t.
+Solomon and Flores would argue that it’s not enough to just do good and honorable work.
+In newscasts and in newscast promotion, we have to also find ways to lead a conversation about why viewers should trust us that’s even more relentless and passionate than the conversation others have been leading about why they shouldn’t.